 Getting started

 To help more residents to take up composting and worm farming at home, Council runs regular workshops on composting and worm farming.
-To find out more about the upcoming workshops, visit the Event section under Liveable Parramatta Facebook page
+To find out more about the upcoming workshops, visit the Bookable and search for Compost.

-Council also partners with Compost Revolution to offer online tutorials on the topic as well as subsidies for a range of composting products sold via this program.
-Each household is only entitled to claim the rebate once only and the offer is only available to residents living in the City of Parramatta Local Government Area.
+Council partners with Compost Revolution to offer online tutorials as well as subsidies (up to 50% off) for a range of composting products sold via this program.
+If you would like to purchase a composting product that is not offered by the Compost Revolution program, you can apply for a separate rebate of up to $50 by completing the online form at the bottom of this page or completing the paper application form.
+Each household is entitled to claim the rebate once only and the offer is only available to the residents living in the City of Parramatta Local Government Area.

 Compost together with neighbours and community